maekitalo/wjson/README.md

 member function `addMember` creates a sub object in our serialization info object.

-The function `cxxtools::Json` creates a helper object, which has a output operator to std::ostream, which generates the JSON.
+The function `cxxtools::Json` creates an helper object, which has a output operator to std::ostream, which generates the JSON.
 The method `beautify` enables formatting of the object.
 Since it returns the same helper object back it can be chained like shown here.